Compass: General Filtered Search across Vector and Structured Data: The Compass Algorithm

 \subsection{Discussions}

 By combining a proximity graph with IVF-enhanced relational indices, \textsc{Compass} benefits from the following advantages.

 \stitle{Generality} First and most importantly, Compass generalizes across different numbers and types of attribute filters, tackling the general filtered vector search problem.
-This is due to that Compass' proximity graph refers to attribute information on demand only during the index search, instead of being influenced by the attribute information during the index construction.
+This is because Compass' proximity graph refers to attribute information on demand only during the index search, instead of being influenced by the attribute information during the index construction.

 This is a stark difference from existing specialized indices, e.g., SeRF~\cite{zuoSeRFSegmentGraph2024} and iRangeGraph~\cite{xuIRangeGraphImprovisingRangededicated2024}, that modify the underlying proximity graph structure to support a limited number of attribute filter (indeed 1 numerical attribute filter).
 When there is update on the attribute value, these methods need to completely rebuild the index from scratch.
 While in our case, only the B+-trees need to be updated with a small overhead.
-We note that supporting general filter is important because our industry collaborator handles tens of attributes and arbitrary conjunctions and disjunctions over the filters on individual attributes, forming extremely composite predicate.
+We note that supporting general filter is important because our industry collaborator handles tens of attributes and arbitrary conjunctions and disjunctions over the filters on individual attributes, forming extremely complex predicates.

 \stitle{Efficiency} As will be shown in our experiments, Compass maintains a reasonably high query processing efficiency across predicate patterns (e.g. single- and multi-attributes, varying passrates, conjunction, disjunction).
 In particular, when the passrate is high or moderate, ``in-filtering'' traversal is efficient by leveraging the graph connectivity.
 In this case, Compass will seldom engage the clustered B+-trees and mainly employ the proximity graph.
 When the passrate is low, pulling from the clustered B+-trees can supply quality candidates.
 In this case, Compass will mainly rely on the clustered B+-trees to identify the predicate-passing records in the order of their cluster centroid distance to the query.
-Compass smoothens the switch between the two cases by using a shared candidate queue between the proximity graph and clustered B+-trees with the neighborhood passrate as the signal to pivot inbetween.
+As a result, we expect the QPS of Compass increases with more selective queries because the clustered B+-trees are (1) unaffected by the graph disconnections (as they are not graph-based); and (2) benefit from having fewer candidates, resulting in less work.
+Compass smoothens the transition between the two cases by using a shared candidate queue between the proximity graph and clustered B+-trees with the neighborhood passrate as the signal to pivot in between.